 If you want or need to carefully investigate events from the past to figure out “why” things got the way they are so you can try to heal those things, you need a therapist, not a coach.

-If, however, you are far more intrigued by “what” to do next so that your future can unfold of your own making, in service to your specific goals, then you need a coach.
+If, however, you are far more intrigued by “what” to do next so that your future can unfold of your own making, in service to your specific goals and dreams, then you need a coach.

 Ascending toward Normal vs. Flying toward Amazing